Totalvery/totalvery/readme.md

 ## Uniqueness Compared to Other Similar Apps

 - Includes promotion deals
-- Offers options to choose restaurants by your mood
+- Offers user to filter restaurants based on their preference
 - Also, we plan to show membership-applied fees and offers by connecting accounts

 ## Result